 - Work.
 If your accident occurred while driving for your job, you may not be entitled to personal injury protection payments.
 You'll most likely be eligible for workers’ compensation benefits, and should first file a claim with your employer.

 Were you injured in a car accident in Kansas?
 You need the assistance of an experienced car accident attorney to negotiate your rights and pursue a claim against the negligent driver if possible.
-To learn more about your legal options and our experience in these cases, start an online chat to schedule your free case evaluation.
+To learn more about your legal options and our experience in these cases, contact us online or call us directly at 816.471.511 to schedule your free case evaluation.